ANAS355/heygen-documentation/README.md

 **This code is meant for closed POC presentation and testing.
 Therefore no security is implemented.
 So it is a must to refactor the APIs calls into a backend where the HeyGen API_KEY is safe.**

+Also keep in mind to always close the connection after finishing. if the page is refreashed without closing the connection HeyGen will automatically close the session after 2 mins.

 ## Table of Contents

 * [Introduction](https://chatgpt.com/c/6784a303-b750-8007-a365-fe883a56b6e9#introduction)